apitoolkit/testkit/README.md

    cargo build --release
    ```

-5. Once the build process is complete, you can find the `api-workflows` executable file in the `target/release` directory.
+5. Once the build process is complete, you can find the ``testkit`` executable file in the `target/release` directory.

 ## How to Run

-To run the API-Workflows testing tool, use the following command:
+To run the `testkit` testing tool, use the following command:

 ```bash
 RUST_LOG=debug cargo run -- --file ./test.yaml